VishalkrishnaBlaze/Navigation-and-object-avoidance-system/README.md

 ### Description
 ----
 This Project is a Pre-final year mini-project for MS Ramaiah University of Applied Sciences.
-Tae aim of this project is to take a step towards helping the blind to better navigate and see the world around them which they struggle to see.
+The aim of this project is to take a step towards helping the blind to better navigate and see the world around them which they struggle to see.

 The project is divided into following modules:
 1. Object Detection, A YOLOv3 based object detection system with upto 80 classes.